so7itud3/ISQA-3420-850/UseCase2.md

 Preconditions:
 •	Relevant software package information is in the FOSSology and NIST databases
-•	Proper software packaget information has been provided
+•	Proper software packaget information has been provided by the Developer

 Main Success Scenario: Developer receives accurate license and vulnerability information for the requested software packages